MicrosoftDocs/windows-dev-docs/hub/powertoys/grouppolicy.md

     > Syntax for the :::no-loc text="value"::: property from the :::no-loc text="data"::: element:
     > `<Hostname> <IP Address>&#xF000;<Hostname 2> <IP Address 2>&#xF000;<Hostname 3> <IP Address 3>`

+### New+

+#### Hide template filename extension

+Supported on PowerToys 0.85.0 or later.

+This policy configures, if the template filenames are shown with extension or not.

+If you enable this policy, the setting is enabled and the extension is hidden.

+If you disable this policy, the setting is disabled and the extension is shown.

+If you don't configure this policy, the user takes control over the setting and can enable or disable it.

+##### Group Policy (ADMX) information

+- GP unique name: NewPlusHideTemplateFilenameExtension
+- GP name: Hide template filename extension
+- GP path: Administrative Templates/Microsoft PowerToys/New+
+- GP scope: Computer and user
+- ADMX file name: _PowerToys.admx_

+##### Registry information

+- Path: Software\Policies\PowerToys
+- Name: NewPlusHideTemplateFilenameExtension
+- Type: DWORD
+- Example value: `0x00000000`

+##### Intune information

+- OMA-URI: `./Device/Vendor/MSFT/Policy/Config/PowerToys~Policy~PowerToys~NewPlus/NewPlusHideTemplateFilenameExtension`
+- Example value: `<disabled/>`

 ### PowerToys Run

 #### Configure enabled state for all plugins